yufeizhao/yufeizhao.github.io/gtac/index.md

 ### Stage I - proposal (due Sat Nov 13)

 - Post on Piazza, with post title _\[Wiki\] (Title of your Wikipedia page)_,  your proposed page to add/edit on Wikipedia.
-- Instead of edit an entire Wikipedia page, you may also claim a substantial section (or multiple sections) of an existing Wikipedia page.
+- You may claim either an entire Wikipedia page (new or existing) or a substantial section (or multiple sections) of an existing Wikipedia page.
 - If there is an existing page, add a link to both the most current page as well as a link to the current frozen version from its ["View history"](https://en.wikipedia.org/wiki/Help:Page_history).
 - Explain why this page needs to be added/edited, and what you propose to do.
-- Topics are chosen first-come first-serve by Piazza posting.
+For new pages, briefly make a case for [notability](https://en.wikipedia.org/wiki/Wikipedia:Notability).
 - Other students are welcome to comment on the proposals, or suggest additional content to add to the topic.
+- Based on the comments or other considerations, you may decide to revise your topic at a later point in the process.
+- Topics are chosen first-come first-serve by Piazza posting (though you may discuss through anonymous comments if you feel that a task is big enough to warrant splitting into multiple well defined tasks).

 ### Stage II - initial edit (due Sat Nov 27)